Childhood acute malnutrition (wasting): evolution and challenges in its diagnosis and community management

 Inspired by the cocoa spreads available on the market, scientists created a product made from oil and peanut paste that required no preparation or refrigeration, providing 500 kcal in just 92 g (in a metalized pouch).
 Additionally, since it contains no water, it is not susceptible to contamination.
 RUTF was born (along with Plumpy’Nut, the commercial brand of its first and main manufacturer: Nutriset), marking a revolution in the management of acute malnutrition.

 The use of RUTF, however, is not without problems.
 Its use entails a significant increase in the cost of outpatient management of malnutrition.
-It also offers a lucrative business for its -now- more than 20 manufacturers.
+It also offers a lucrative business for now more than 20 manufacturers.
 In August 2024, the price for the approximate number of RUTF pouches needed for a child with severe acute malnutrition during treatment (150 units) is priced at 62.60 USD in the catalog of the UNICEF Supply Division (which supplies around 80% of the global demand for this product).

 In any case, RUTF, despite its cost, has proven to be the only real therapeutic option for the community management of malnutrition.
 Fortunately, its cost remains much lower (not only economically but primarily in human terms) than what hospital management would entail today.